lliicassie/Mazzy-Star-Lyrics-Corpus-and-Annotation/README.md

 The language of the corpus is English.

+Due to copyright, the lyric corpus in txt files is not uploaded.

 It consists of metadata csv files, metadata and linguistic annotation csv files, and preprocess and annotation process codes on a Jupyternotebook file.

 Metadata and data sources are <https://www.azlyrics.com/m/mazzystar.html> and <https://genius.com/artists/Mazzy-star>